odoo/odoo/doc/reference/views.rst

 Search fields and filters can be configured through the action's ``context`` using :samp:`search_default_{name}` keys.
-For fields, the value should be the value to set in the field, for filters it's a boolean value.
+For fields, the value should be the value to set in the field, for filters it's a boolean value or a number.
 For instance, assuming ``foo`` is a field and ``bar`` is a filter an action context of:

 .. code-block:: python